ducha-aiki/pydegensac/README.md

 ```

 3. Compiling on Ubuntu 18.04
 You need LAPACK and a few other libraries and I always forget those specific package names.
-Take a look at my pyransac Dockerfile to see the exact packages you need to apt install on an Ubuntu 18.04 system (https://github.com/quantombone/pyransac-dockerfile/blob/master/Dockerfile)
+Take a look at my pydegensac Dockerfile to see the exact packages you need to apt install on an Ubuntu 18.04 system (https://github.com/quantombone/pydegensac-dockerfile/blob/master/Dockerfile)

 ```bash
 FROM ubuntu:18.04